status-im/help.status.im/docs/en/status-communities/change-a-token-gated-channel-to-open.md

   - navigation
 ---

-# Channel a private channel to public
+# Channel a token-gated channel to open

  :octicons-tools-24: In progress